NEELPATIL04/onlinevotingsystem/README.md

-Here's a sample README file for your Online Voting System project:

----

 # Online Voting System

 This project is an Online Voting System built using the MERN stack (MongoDB, Express, React, Node.js) and styled with Tailwind CSS.
 It provides a secure and user-friendly platform for conducting online elections.